magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 [Reader Conditionals](http://clojure.org/reference/reader#_reader_conditionals)
 extension we cited above.

-When I recently decide to switch this series of tutorials on CLJS from the [leiningen](http://leiningen.org/) build tool to the [boot](https://github.com/boot-clj/boot) one, I realized that I could exploit that decision to accommodate the `valip` portable library to
+When I recently decided to switch this series of tutorials on CLJS from the [leiningen](http://leiningen.org/) build tool to the [boot](https://github.com/boot-clj/boot) one, I realized that I could exploit that decision to accommodate the `valip` portable library to